 They are lightweight, low profile, and do not hamper movability.

 Back support is very useful in stopping, lifting, and reaching.
 They also help the worker to correct their posture when bending or lifting depending on the manufacturer’s product.

-Back support fits around your shoulders, back, and waist to decrease stress on the back while lifting heavy objects and reduce backpressure.
+Back support fits around your shoulders, back, and waist to decrease stress on the back while lifting heavy objects and reduce back pressure.

 iv.
 Standing and Crouching

-The advantage of this suit is that it decreases pressure on knees and legs and transfer weight down to the ground.
+The advantage of this suit is that it decreases pressure on knees and legs and transfers weight down to the ground.
 This decreases strain on joints and muscles when in a standing or crouching position for a long period of time.